grazielli-pozzi/module_2_project/README.md

 ###### English version

-This project was developed as part of Ironhack's Part Time Web Development course's second module, being exclusive to authors and the school.
+This project was developed by [Rodrigo Muniz](https://github.com/ramunizbh) and [Danny Nisenbaum](https://github.com/unimatrix2) as part of Ironhack's Part Time Web Development course's second module, being exclusive to authors and the school.